scottish-government-design-system/designsystem.gov.scot/patterns/task-list/index.md

 Summary text above the task list should detail the total number of tasks and how many have been completed so far.

+A link to the first incomplete task provides a quick way for users to continue their transaction.

 ### Grouping related tasks

-Grouping related tasks under different section headings can help users understand what to expect and plan ahead.
-Section headings should describe clearly what will be involved and where possible should begin with a verb, for example 'check', 'declare' or 'report'.
+Grouping related tasks under different headings can help users understand what to expect and plan ahead.
+Headings should describe clearly what will be involved and where possible should begin with a verb, for example 'check', 'declare' or 'report'.

-{% include example-frame.html title="Task list grouped into sections" name="group" %}
+{% include example-frame.html title="Task list split into groups" name="group" %}

 ### Ordering of tasks

 Where possible, allow users to complete tasks in any order.
 This will help them plan their time and complete sections when they are able to.

-When a transaction requires certain tasks to be completed before others, groups of tasks can ordered in a numbered list of sections.
+When a transaction requires certain tasks to be completed before others, groups of tasks can ordered in a numbered list.

-{% include example-frame.html title="Task list grouped into ordered sections" name="group-ordered" %}
+{% include example-frame.html title="Ordered groups of tasks" name="group-ordered" %}

 ### When to use this pattern